kirthikasena/prototype-fyp/README.md

 ### the sample review file to upload in the application

 the csv file of reviews and the format is given with the name :'sample_reviews'

+### Reviwing the prompts in the study:

+the template.py file in the my-backend folder - consists of the necssary prompts to interact with LLM